Key Similarities Between English and Spanish That Will Help You Learn

 You now know six of the most valuable similarities between Spanish and English that will help get you speaking and writing in no time.

-If you can, one fun idea is to read Spanish content side-by-side with an English translation—for example reading “Harry Potter y la piedra filosofal” alongside its English counterpart, seeking out a bilingual book, or watching authentic Spanish videos in the FluentU language learning program with interactive Spanish and English subtitles.
+If you can, one fun idea is to read Spanish content side-by-side with an English translation—for example reading “Harry Potter y la piedra filosofal” alongside its English counterpart, seeking out a bilingual book, or watching authentic Spanish videos in the FluentU language learning program.

 Happy studies and ¡buena suerte!
 (Good luck!)